stone-payments/stoneco-guidelines/nosql/mongodb/README.md

 * Create a shard key that targets a single shard.
 Thus, balancer can easily redirect queries to specific shard.
 This will provide read performance.
 * Create a shard key based on a compound index.
 Selecting a group of fields as the shard key instead of a single field, will facilitate you to get a more ideal shard key.

-In addition, whe you are going to create the shard key, you must keep in mind the next limitations:
+In addition, when you are going to create the shard key, you must keep in mind the next limitations:
 * If the shard key index is not a hasehd index, then the index, or the prefix part of the index corresponding to shard key must have ascending order.
 * A shard key index cannot be an index that specifies a multikey index, a text index or a geospatial index on the shard key fields.
 * As mentioned, shard key is inmutable.